KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

  Recurrent dropout—This is a specific, built-in way to use dropout to fight overfitting in recurrent layers.
  Stacking recurrent layers—This increases the representational power of the network (at the cost of higher computational loads).
  Bidirectional recurrent layers—These present the same information to a recurrent

+#### 6.3.1 A temperature-forecasting problem

+ In this dataset, 14 different quantities (such air temperature, atmospheric pressure, humidity, wind direction, and so on) were recorded every 10 minutes, over several years.
+The original data goes back to 2003, but this example is limited to data from 2009–2016.
+This dataset is perfect for learning to work with numerical timeseries.
+You’ll use it to build a model that takes as input some data from the recent past (a few days’ worth of data points) and predicts the air temperature 24 hours in the future.

+ If you were trying to predict average temperature for the next month given a few months of past data, the problem would be easy, due to the reliable year-scale periodicity of the data.
+But looking at the data over a scale of days, the temperature looks a lot more chaotic.
+Is this timeseries predictable at a daily scale?
+Let’s find out.